Certified Nursing Assistant

 How do I get a job as a CNA?

 In Texas, you are legally allowed to work for up to four months before you need to pass the state exam.
-To check for your current CNA licensure status, go to the nurse aide registry here
+To check for your current CNA licensure status, we encourage you to go to the nurse aide registry.

 You can start applying to different CNA job listings while you’re in class, although some employers may only want to hire CNAs who have already passed their exams.
-Job boards such as Indeed, Monster, and Ziprecruiter constantly post listings for CNAs.
+Job boards are also a good choice!
+They are constantly posting listings for CNAs.
 You can also work at the facility where your clinicals were, and your CNA school will have employers it recommends to students.

 What can I do after becoming a CNA?